A geometric and combinatorial view of weighted voting: The geometry of weighted voting realizations

 Now we prove the reverse implication.
-We assume $\underline{m}'$ refines $\overline{n}'$ and show that $\tau$ must intersect $\pi(P_v)$.
-First, there exists a realization $Q=(q:\ww)$ of $v$ for which all voters in the same symmetry class have the same weight by Lemma~\ref{EqualWeights}.
-Since the polytope is $n$-dimensional, we may travel a short distance away from $Q$ (remaining inside $P_v$) along some vector which changes the weights of voters from different parts of $\underline{m}$ while fixing the weights of the voters in the same part of $\underline{m}$.
-We arrive at a point $Q' \in P_v$ lying above $\tau$.
+We assume $\eca_{\tau}$ refines $\epc(v)$ and show that $\tau$ must intersect $\pi(P_v)$.
+First, there exists a realization $z=(q:\ww)$ of $v$ for which all players in the same symmetry class have the same weight by Lemma~\ref{EqualWeights}.
+Since the polytope is $n$-dimensional, we may travel a short distance away from $z$ (remaining inside $P_v$) along some vector which keeps the weights of players in the same part of $\eca_{\tau}$ the same but ensures that the weights of players in different parts of $\eca_{\tau}$ are different.
+We arrive at a point $z' \in P_v$ lying above $\tau$.
 Hence $\tau$ intersects the footprint of $v$, which establishes the first statement of the lemma.

 Now we prove the second statement.
-From the proof of Lemma~\ref{EqualWeights}, we concluded that if we replace the weights of any number of consecutive voters in the same class by their average, we stay within $P_v$.
+From the proof of Lemma~\ref{EqualWeights}, we concluded that if we replace the weights of any number of consecutive players in the same class by their average, we stay within $P_v$.
 Since the quota remains fixed, this operation corresponds to a horizontal motion within polytope $P_v$ from an arbitrary realization of $v$ to a point on some element $\epsilon_\tau$ in the boundary of $\C_n$.
 Thus the horizontal projection of $P_v$ onto $\epsilon_\tau$ is already inside $P_v$. \end{proof}